TheLongSentance/chatbot_conversation/README.md

 ## Environment Setup

-The application uses environment variables to manage configuration directories and API keys:

-- `BOTCONV_CONFIG_DIR`: Optional path to configuration directory.
-If not set, the application will:
-  1. Look for a 'config' directory in the project root (identified by pyproject.toml)
-  2. Fall back to current working directory if neither option exists
-- `BOTCONV_OUTPUT_DIR`: Optional path to output directory.
-If not set, the application will:
-  1. Look for/create 'output' directory in the project root
-  2. Fall back to current working directory if project root not found (again identified by pyproject.toml)

-Create a `.env` file in your configuration directory with your API keys:
+The application uses environment variables to set API keys for whatever model providers you are using.
+So keys like OPENAI_API_KEY, ANTHROPIC_API_KEY and GOOGLE_API_KEY etc. can be set in the environment if that is what you would prefer.
+Otherwise you can create a `.env` file in your configuration directory with your API keys:

 ```text
 OPENAI_API_KEY=your_openai_key